URL Encoder & Decoder - Free Percent Encoding Tool

 Key Features

-• Sample data buttons for instant exploration
+• Sample data buttons for instant exploration of how the tool works

-• Copy, paste, clear, and swap action buttons
+• Copy, paste, clear, and swap action buttons for rapid workflows

-• Common URL encoding reference table
+• Common URL encoding reference table with 15 frequently encoded characters

-• Works on all devices including mobile
+• Responsive design that works perfectly on all devices including mobile phones

-• 100% free — no signup, no account, no data uploaded
+• 100% free - no signup, no account, and no data uploaded to our servers

 Frequently Asked Questions